一项2025年的调查显示,尽管每天使用量很大,但新西兰人日益对互联网风险感到关切。

-A 2025 survey shows growing New Zealanders' concern over internet risks, despite high usage, with declining trust in its benefits.
+A 2025 survey shows growing New Zealanders' concern over internet risks despite heavy daily use.

 A 2025 survey by InternetNZ reveals that while 47% of New Zealanders spend four or more hours online daily, only 72% believe the internet’s benefits outweigh its drawbacks—down from 90% in 2019.